opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 }
 ```

-You get back documents that match any one of the terms.
+You get back documents that match any of the terms.

 ## IDs